shashank-samavedula/gate-pass/README.md

 # Student Gate Pass Management
-Application for Gate Pass Issuing System for College using React Native and Firebase.
+Developed a Gate Pass Issuing System for a college using React Native and Firebase, optimizing the issuance process.
+Designed an intuitive interface, implemented secure Firebase Authentication, and integrated real-time database functionality.
+The system's push notifications and scalability enhanced communication and accommodated the college's evolving needs.
+Improved overall efficiency in gate pass issuance, positively impacting campus security and user experience.